ESCOMP/CTSM/doc/source/tech_note/Introduction/CLM50_Tech_Note_Introduction.rst

 - :numref:`Table Crop plant functional types` Crop plant functional types (pfts) in CLM4.5CNcrop and their parameters relating to phenology and morphology.
 Numbers in the first column correspond to the list of pfts in :numref:`Table Plant functional types`.

-- :numref:`Table Crop pfts in CLM4.5CNcrop and their parameters` Crop pfts in CLM4.5CNcrop and their parameters relating to allocation.
+- :numref:`Table Crop pfts` Crop pfts in CLM4.5CNcrop and their parameters relating to allocation.
 Numbers in the first column correspond to the list of pfts in :numref:`Table Plant functional types`.

 - :numref:`Table Pre- and post-grain fill CN ratios` Pre- and post-grain fill C:N ratios for crop leaf, stem, fine root, and reproductive pools.